Avoid These 3 Stretching Mistakes and Reduce Chronic Pain

 - And by “static stretching” I mean getting into the stretch position and holding it.
 Static stretching is performed by placing the body into a position whereby the muscle (or group of muscles) to be stretched is under tension.
 Both the opposing muscle group and the muscles to be stretched are relaxed.
 Then slowly and cautiously the body is moved to increase the tension of the stretched muscle group.
 At this point the position is held or maintained (for at least 60 seconds) to allow the muscles to lengthen.

-And don’t forget to breathe slowly and deeply while stretching.
+Don’t forget to breathe slowly and deeply while stretching.
 Many people unconsciously hold their breath while stretching.
 This causes tension in the muscles, which in turn makes it very difficult to stretch.
 To avoid this, remember to breathe slowly and deeply during all stretching exercises.
 This helps to relax the muscles, promotes blood flow and increases the delivery of oxygen and nutrients to the muscles.

 Mistake #3: Stretching the Wrong Muscle Group